 In addition to his vocal and conducting activities, Mr. Milham is a multi-instrumentalist, composer and arranger.
-A dedicated computer geek, he serves as Information Provider for the Bridgewater State University Music Department.
+A dedicated computer geek, he serves as Technology Consultant and Coordinator of Social Media Activities for the Bridgewater State University Music Department.
 He also does extensive work in the field of graphic design and digital printing.

 BM, University of Massachusetts